 Where else will you find a state-of-the-art, fully-integrated sports, entertainment and lifestyle hub?
 While the National Stadium is the jewel in its crown, the 35-hectare Singapore Sports Hub also includes world-class facilities like an Olympic-sized aquatic centre, a multi-purpose arena and a water sports centre.
 Add on the Singapore Sports Museum, a sports library and of course the aptly-named Kallang Wave shopping mall, and you just might want to spend your whole weekend there.

 2. A retractable roof keeps out the rain

 When it rains in Singapore, it pours.
-In the old days, you’d just have to get wet (remember the disposable raincoats in the NDP goodie bag?) but the National Stadium was built with the latest technology: a retractable roof.
+In the old days, you’d just have to get wet (remember the disposable raincoats in the NDP goodie bag?), but the National Stadium was built with the latest technology: a retractable roof.
+That makes the venue an indoor stadium.
 It covers 95% of the seats, takes about 20 minutes to open or close, and is made of cutting-edge weather-resistant material that blocks out the sun’s heat as well as the rain.
 And that’s not all; the roof also doubles as a giant projector screen!

 To keep 55,000 people cool and comfortable in our tropical heat, you’d need some pretty powerful air-conditioning, right?
 Wrong.
 The National Stadium has an innovative bowl cooling system, where cool air of 23 degrees is pumped from underneath all seats, using less than 15% of the energy required for similar conventional air-conditioned stadiums.
 It’s also partially powered by solar panels, making it even more environmentally-friendly.